rayyankhan47/rayyankhan47/README.md

 ## 🚀 What I'm Up To

-- 👔 Currently interning at: Quantolio 📈
+- 👔 Currently interning at: Thermolio 🤖
 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/), [pytorch](https://pytorch.org/), and [tensorflow](https://www.tensorflow.org/)
 - 🎨 Currently working on: A cool educational startup idea with a friend